diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

   caption: [Analysis pipeline for each entry in the dataset using #TheTool], ) <fg:tool-flowchart>

-The architecture of the tool can be divided into four major steps: optionally resolving dependencies; running taint analysis;
-result processing; and issue labeling.
-Additionally, two external tools are heavily used by #TheTool:
+In order to analyse Python projects,
+#TheTool heavily relies on two external dependencies:
 *uv*#footnote[https://docs.astral.sh/uv/], a modern Python package manager by Astral, is used for resolving and installing dependencies;
 and *Pysa*#footnote[https://pyre-check.org/docs/pysa-basics/],
 a static analyser by Meta (formerly Facebook), is used to perform taint analysis on a Python project.

+Critically, #TheTool's architecture can be divided into five major steps, as illustrated in @fg:tool-flowchart:
++ obtaining the relevant source code for the project being analysed;
++ optionally resolving dependencies by looking for dependency files in the source code and invoking uv to install them;
++ running taint analysis
+  by configuring and invoking Pysa with the appropriate taint models;
++ result processing
+  by ingesting Pysa's output and filtering out potential false positives;
++ and issue labeling with the help of a human operator.

-Analysis starts with by reading the provided dataset file and performing actions for each project in it.
+Analysis starts with reading the provided dataset file and performing actions for each project described in it:
-Firstly, if not already done, the source is downloaded, either from PyPI or from GitHub, and the tarball saved to disk.
+- Firstly, if not already done, the source is downloaded (either from @pypi or from GitHub) and the tarball saved to disk;
-Secondly, the downloaded archive is extracted to a working directory, where the analysis will be performed.
+- Secondly, the downloaded archive is extracted to a working directory, where the analysis will be performed;
-Thirdly, optionally and if enabled, requirement files are searched to compile a list of all dependencies, and then *uv* is used to install them.
+- Thirdly, optionally and if enabled, requirement files are searched to compile a list of all dependencies that are saved to a lock file, and then uv is used to install them;
-Then, the Pysa configuration files are setup in the analysis directory, and Pysa begins running.
+- Then, the Pysa configuration files are setup in the analysis directory, and Pysa begins running;
-Lastly, once taint analysis is done, the results from Pysa are read, processed to remove false positives, and saved to a report file in the JSON format.
+- Lastly, once taint analysis is done, the results from Pysa are read, processed to remove clear false positives, and saved to a report file in JSON format.

+Once the entire dataset has been analysed, a short summary of the results is printed as the output, showing how many projects have potential class pollution vulnerabilities.

 Then, a human has to go through all the issues raised by Pysa and label them as either vulnerable or not vulnerable, and why.
-This step is aided by #TheTool, by allowing a user to quickly inspect the issue and apply a label to it.
+This step is aided by #TheTool, which allows users to quickly inspect each detected issue and apply a label to them.

 Finally, analysis ends with the results being combined into a single `summary.json` file,